prem0023/VidHub/README.md

 # Getting Started with Create React App

-This is online video streaming web app smilar to youtube
+This is online video streaming web app similar to youtube

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).